yuaom/DSEDodge-Signed-Kernel-Driver/README.md

 ### 1. Create the Certificate

-_If you already own a valid code signing certificate you can use then skip to Step 3_
+_If you already own any valid code signing certificate you can use that instead and should skip to Step 3_

 Open Powershell and enter the following to create a Code Signing Certificate that is valid for 2 Years and meets the [EFI_CERT_X509](https://download.lenovo.com/pccbbs/thinkcentre_pdf/certificate_based_bios_management_guide.pdf) spec